 Getting The Most Out Of Your Internship

-establish a good "on-the-job reputation?"
-The answers to these
+you do to establish a good "on-the-job reputation?"
+The answers to these questions

-- Be certain you understand when being given instructions.
+- Be certain that you understand when being given instructions.
+Concentrate.

 - Know who can give you information, advice or help.